UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Armor** Medium
 **Shields?** Yes
 **Name Level** When they reach 9th level, they become a High Priest (or Priestess) and can build or take over a temple.
+**Spellcasting** Clerics may memorize and cast a number of spells per day of a maximum spell level as indicated by the table below.
+Clerics know all spells on their spell list, as determined by their deity.
+Clerics must pray for at least one (1) hour to memorize their spells for that day.

 | Level | XP      | HD | To-Hit | Save |
 |-------|---------|----|--------|------|